colmoneill/drafts/research-methodologies/reseach-methodology-seminar-1.md

 > Tor is free software for enabling anonymous communication.
 The name is an acronym derived from the original software project name The Onion Router.
 Tor directs Internet traffic through a free, worldwide, volunteer network consisting of more than six thousand relays to conceal a user's location and usage from anyone conducting network surveillance or traffic analysis.
 Using Tor makes it more difficult for Internet activity to be traced back to the user: this includes "visits to Web sites, online posts, instant messages, and other communication forms".

 So what does this bring to us exactly?
+- A metaphor for open source
+- A real symbol of asymmetricality
+- An activist's shout out to the world
+- A tool to convince
+- A trust in a self standing apparatus
+- A reflection of human culture in digital culture

 ---